 If you live in an older home (30 years or older), the chimney on your house has probably worked just fine for years and you may wonder why you’d suddenly need a flue liner when you replace your furnace.

-Most older flues are masonry, either brick or clay, and were sized and designed for furnaces and water heaters that were anywhere from 45-65% efficiency.
-Because of the low efficiency of the furnace, high volume and high temperature flue gases from the equipment kept the flue warm and dry.
+Most older flues are masonry, either brick or clay, and were sized and designed for furnaces and water heaters that were anywhere from 45-65% efficient.
+Because of the low efficiency of the furnace, high volume and high-temperature flue gases from the equipment kept the flue warm and dry.

 Installing a flexible liner is the best way to protect your existing masonry or clay chimney by providing a barrier from the flue gases and moisture.
-Older chimneys can often have cracks and flue liners help eliminate danger from preventing leaking gases.
+Older chimneys can often have cracks and flue liners help eliminate the danger of preventing leaking gases.